 - Motivational Letter.
-Explain why you have chosen this degree program as well as your future plans.
+Explain why you have chosen this degree program and your future plans.

 - Travel Health Insurance. (covering the period from your departure to the date of enrolment at the university – approx. 3 months).

-- Proof of German language proficiency – if study in German
+- Proof of German language proficiency – if studying in German

-- Proof of English language proficiency – if study in English
+- Proof of English language proficiency – if studying in English

-Of course, all documents which aren’t originated in the English language must be translated into German.
+Of course, all documents that don’t originate in English must be translated into German.

-To work in the cafés, pubs, and bars will not require you to speak Dutch, English is perfectly fine.
-For more academic jobs speaking Dutch can be required, but usually, there is a big market for international workers.
+To work in the cafés, pubs, and bars will not require you to speak Dutch; English is perfectly fine.
+For more academic jobs speaking Dutch can be necessary, but usually, there is a big market for international workers.

-From the legal side of it: international students are by law permitted to work for a maximum of 16 hours per week and full-time during vacations.
+From the legal side, international students are permitted to work for a maximum of 16 hours per week and full-time during vacations.

-Your employer will have to apply for a work permit on your behalf, which is quite a simple and straightforward process.
-However, it is more difficult to receive a work permit and find a job after you graduate.
+Your employer will have to apply for a work permit on your behalf, which is quite a simple process.
+However, receiving a work permit and finding a job after graduation is more challenging.

-Students can expect to earn between 10 and 12 EUR per hour.
+Students can expect to earn between 10 EUR and 12 EUR per hour.

 Germany also allows international students to work but only a restricted number of days per year.
 It’s 120 full days each year or 240 half days.
 Some exceptions can be applied for a student assistant or research assistant at your university: it’s usually no problem to exceed the 120-day limit.

-You can count with an hour’s salary between 9 and 12 EUR, but with some experience and expertise, it can be up to 15 EUR.
+You can expect an hour’s salary between 9 EUR and 12 EUR, but with some experience and expertise, it can be up to 15 EUR.

-Getting a job after graduation can be a goal of many students if they don’t plan to back home afterward.
+Getting a job after graduation can be a goal for many students if they don’t plan to return home afterward.
 So which country is better in this context?

-Together with the country’s international mindset, to find a workplace that is operating in English and very welcoming towards foreign employees it’s not a difficult task.
-There are actually pristine conditions for international students.
+With the country’s international mindset, finding a workplace operating in English and welcoming toward foreign employees is not a difficult task.
+There are pristine conditions for international students.

-After finding a suitable job you can apply for a working visa and residence permit, which does require a minimum salary of 2.364,00 EUR gross per month excluding holiday allowance.
+After finding a suitable job, you can apply for a working visa and residence permit, which does require a minimum salary of 2,364 EUR gross per month, excluding holiday allowance.

-Statistics say 84% of the international students studying in the Netherlands get employed before the completion of their programs while 92% are employed within 6 months after graduation.
+Statistics say 84% of the international students studying in the Netherlands get employed before completing their programs, while 92% get a job within six months after graduation.